 - Do set up a LinkedIn account if you haven’t already.
 Sign up for LinkedIn and make your profile shine.
 Post a polished résumé and a summary about your experience that uses keywords that will lead employers to you.
 Then start networking.
 LinkedIn can help you shift your job search from looking for positions to connecting you to people.
 And you know what they say: it’s all about who you know.

 - Do find ways to use social media to showcase your talents.
 Start a blog to show off your way with words.
 Join discussions in LinkedIn groups and other online forums and demonstrate your knowledge of a particular field.
 You could even post pictures of your work on Twitter or Instagram.
 Start thinking about social media as a way to make yourself stand out from all the other applicants.

 - Do follow and interact with companies in your field.
 You’ll be hard-pressed to find a company that doesn’t at least have a Facebook or Twitter account.
 Follow the accounts of the companies where you’re applying so you can get an idea of what’s important to them and what their “personality” is like.

 - Do start a Twitter account strictly for professional use.
-Twitter isn’t just for sharing twitpics of your dinner or following your favorite celebrities.
-It can be a powerful tool in your job search.
+Twitter isn’t just for live tweeting your favorite show or following celebrities; it can be a powerful tool in your job search.
 Follow people and companies in your industry and interact with them by retweeting their tweets and sharing articles they might find useful.